osmandapp/web/main/blog/2021-12-10-android-4-1/index.md

 ## App shortcuts

 <a href="https://support.google.com/android/answer/9450271">App shortcuts</a> are available for the OsmAnd icon.
-Just long tap the OsmAnd icon on your device screen to open App shortcuts menu.
+Just long-tap the OsmAnd icon on your device screen to open App shortcuts menu.

 Here, you can click short tap for choosing next actions: Navigate to Home, Navigate to Work, Start Recording, Search, My places, Navigate to.
-Long tap one of the actions allows you to add new action icon to your device screen.
+Long-tap one of the actions allows you to add new action icon to your device screen.

 Tapping to the action icon allows starting this action immediately.